top of page

 If your system includes a monitoring app or portal, review the performance data to ensure everything functions correctly.
 Note any anomalies and be prepared to discuss them with a new service provider.

-Step 4: Find a New Solar Provider
+Step 4: Find a New Solar Service Provider

 If your solar installer goes out of business, your solar lease or loan status can vary depending on the specific terms and agreements you have in place.